What goes on a resume, stays on a resume. So why waste a resume saying nothing?

-The most common mistake that I see is that people do not write anything for the clerk.
+The most common mistake that people make is that they do not write anything for the clerk.
 Therefore, their resume never gets to the hiring manager.
 The "Objective Statement" at the top of your resume is what the clerk reads.
-Make sure you resume has one, and make it a good one.
+Make sure your resume has one, and make it a good one.
 This is the second answer to the question, "What to put on a resume?"

 What to put on a resume?

-Well what's on a resume, you ask?
+Well what to put on a resume, you ask?
 What goes on a resume essentially answers the question individually.